 The statute of limitations for suing after a car accident is different from state to state, but generally ranges from 1-4 years.
 For more information on how long you have to get your auto accident lawsuit process started, take a look at our state directory.

-If you’re thinking about filing a car accident lawsuit, the best thing to do is speak to a local attorney familiar with your state’s car accident laws.
-They can advise you on the specifics of your case and give you a good idea what your case may be worth.
-To book your free case evaluation, simply fill out the form on the top right side of the page, or call our 24 hour legal helpline at 877-810-4067.
+If you’re thinking about suing after a car accident, the best thing to do is speak to a local car accident attorney familiar with your state’s car accident laws.
+They can advise you on the specifics of your case and give you a good idea what your case may be worth, and most will offer a free consultation.